mpfmorawski/mpfmorawski/README.md

 🟠 My name is Maciej Morawski 🙋‍♂️

-⚫ I'm Python Backend Developer living in Warsaw, Poland 🏙️
+⚫ I'm NLP and DataOps Engineer living in Warsaw, Poland 🏙️

 🟠 Interested in Machine Learning, Robotics and... exploring the limitless potential of Python 🐍